mrushad/ISTE_NeuroCrypto/README.md

 To run this project, you'll need to have the following installed:
 1. python3
 2. matplotlib>=3.1.0
-3. Tensorflow (Separate code is provided to run in tf1 and tf2)
+3. tensorflow (Separate code is provided to run in tf1 and tf2)
 4. numpy>=1.16.4

 ### Running